cbfrance/christopherbfrance.com/source/2009-11-09-slashtags-for-citizen-editors.html.markdown

 (And oh yes there are <a href="http://blog.meedan.net">many more criteria</a>.)

-I think these are the good, basic questions that may not be answered by some organizations -- and their lists are thus quantifiably worse, in the sense that they are less reliable, less meaningful, and probably noiser.
+I think these are the good, basic questions that may not be answered by some organizations &mdash; and their lists are thus quantifiably worse, in the sense that they are less reliable, less meaningful, and probably noiser.
 So we can see that by following basic journalistic standards, your attention data becomes more valuable.
 Garbage in, garbage out, or, more positively, the system can be improved.

 For nonprofits, which typically do not have a <strong>microgram of energy to spare</strong>, these kinds of tricks can be really helpful.